-Here is a description of how to use Abralon pads on a bowling ball once your ball is in your spinner:
+Here are some tips for using Abralon pads on a bowling ball once your ball is in your spinner:

 If you’re sanding to a lower grit, you can start with the lowest grit you plan to use, but make sure you use a new pad.
 Employing used pads is only appropriate when you’re sanding to a lower grit in a sequence of steps, and a used pad will be used in an intermediate step rather than the final one.

-- Apply Polish: After you’ve applied compound, use a separate cloth to apply polish.
+- Apply polish: After you’ve applied the compound, use a separate cloth to apply polish.
 While compound will give your bowling ball a shiny appearance, polish will give it a tacky finish.
 Polish will also normally help your ball to have a sharp reaction on the backend when you bowl.

 Brands We Trust

-Family-owned and operated, National Abrasives, Inc. offers competitive pricing, free product samples, and even free shipping with minimum purchases.
-Our SIA air discs are perfect for wet or dry sanding projects, including resurfacing your bowling ball.
+Family-owned and operated, National Abrasives, Inc. offers competitive pricing, free product samples and even free shipping with minimum purchases.
+Our SIA air discs with an aluminum oxide abrasive are perfect for wet or dry sanding projects, including resurfacing your bowling ball.
 Known for their exceptionally long product life, low scratch depth and permeability, you can use our 6-inch waterproof SIA air discs over and over again to resurface your bowling ball.

-Our wide selection of Mirka Abralon sanding pads and discs includes Mirka Abralon Foam Grip Discs in the following sizes: 3, 6, 9, and 12-inches.
 Whether you’re going to use these products to resurface a bowling ball without a spinner or you’re going to use a spinner for resurfacing purposes, these products will give you an even finish every time you use them.
 If you buy a certain amount of Mirka Abralon pads, you’ll qualify for a bulk discount and free shipping.
-Contact our team of excellent customer service representatives to learn more today.

 At National Abrasives, Inc., our customers’ satisfaction is always our top priority.
 Lance Thomas of IPG in York, Pennsylvania, recently had this to say about our company: